Smartphones allow us to connect with the rest of the world from anywhere, but there are some places where it's not the

 7. Select your car.

 8. Call Siri via either the voice control button on the steering wheel or holding the home button in the CarPlay dashboard for a couple seconds.

 Alright, so you need to buy a new car and one of your dealbreakers is CarPlay.
 Which cars support CarPlay?
-Luckily, there are over 400 car models that support Apple's infotainment system and that list is continually growing.
+As of 2020 there are now over 400 car models that support Apple's infotainment system, and that list is continually growing.

 No matter which car manufacturer you choose, you should have at least one option.
 We're not going to list the full range of supported models here ‚Äď handily, Apple keeps a full list on its website, and it continually updates it as more cars are announced.